vipul2802/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

 designed for cooperation in real time and in a completely non-friction manner.
 Teams offer a possibility for people to interact in multiple teams and ensures no need to use 15 different collaboration tools.
-As it is part of the Office 365 suite of tools of cooperation, it is part of what users are already used to, meaning you can allocate tasks right in the conversation by simply creating or sharing and formatting many kinds of documents, from Word to Excel to PowerPoint.
+As it is part of the Microsoft 365 suite of tools of cooperation, it is part of what users are already used to, meaning you can allocate tasks right in the conversation by simply creating or sharing and formatting many kinds of documents, from Word to Excel to PowerPoint.
 It couldn't be more